Contact Person: Angela Kell

 Facebook: https://www.facebook.com/taurangapipeband/

-The band tartan is Roxburgh Red, a modern tartan from the ancient burgh of Roxburgh in the Scottish borders.
+The band tartan is Roxburgh Red, a modern tartan from the ancient borough of Roxburgh in the Scottish Borders.
 It is thought that this tartan was designed around 1840, however the designer is unknown.
 It only recently began being woven commercially.

 The band marked its centenary in 2014.
 Like many, it was formed mainly by Scots and was originally known as the Tauranga Scottish Society Pipe Band – in those days wearing the Gordon tartan.

-The Roxburgh Red Tartan was adopted for the new millennium and, after consistent competition seasons, the band moved up to Grade 3 in 2017.
+The Roxburgh Red Tartan was adopted for the new Millennium and, after winning Grade 3 in 2023, the band moved up to Grade 2.